 UNC Policy Manual 600.2.5.2[R] – Required Elements of University-Associated Entity Relationship

 UNC Code: Appendix 1 Section VII – Endowments and Trust Funds

-NCSU POL03.00.02 – Criteria and Procedures for Naming Facilities and Programs
+NCSU POL03.00.02 – Criteria and Procedures for Naming Facilities, Programs and Funds

 Contact Info: Vice Chancellor for University Advancement (919-515-3226)

 1.1 The integrity of NC State University is a vital factor in all fundraising projects conducted by the university or intended to benefit the university by any of its affiliated organizations.
 To safeguard the university’s integrity, all fundraising projects intended to benefit the university must be approved by the Board of Trustees except as discussed below.

 2.1 The success of university fundraising efforts requires that the university be knowledgeable and supportive of the special fundraising campaigns throughout the university community to ensure proper enthusiasm, support and timing for such efforts.
 This policy is therefore established for the coordination of fundraising efforts by the university and any of its associated entities that engage in fundraising on behalf of or in support of the university.

 2.2 Capital Fundraising Campaigns